Tronchenbiais/vim-backup/NOTES.md

       Denite stuff I never use anyways.
 The most popular alternative now is vim-clap, but fzf is already installed in the main config

-- vim-sandwitch is apparently stricly better than vim-surround. try it someday.

-- wiki plugin, waikiki is the next candidate (wiki.vim I don't like, and vim-wiki is heavyweight and adds many mappings)

 # Cleanup

 All files are now sourced from the cleanup folder, making it easier to control what is sourced before/after plugins. `mappings.vim`, `settings.vim` and `commands.vim` could probably be broken into smaller files that deal with particular aspects of the configuration (moving around, completion, etc.)

 # Make vim fast again